BerfinYaliniz/berfin22/README.md

 ### Hi 👋, I'm Berfin
-#:information_desk_person: I'm a Student, Undergraduate, Developer! \
+:information_desk_person: ### I'm a Student, Undergraduate, Developer! \
--🌱 I’m currently learning Fullstack and Image Processing -👯 I’m looking to collaborate with other content creators -📫 How to reach me: berfinyaliniz1@hotmail.com
+🌱 I’m currently learning Fullstack and Image Processing \
+👯 I’m looking to collaborate with other content creators \
+📫 How to reach me: berfinyaliniz1@hotmail.com \

 Connect with me:

 <!--
 **berfin22/berfin22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.